 One of the most confusing things within the Thai Massage community is the use of the phrase “Thai Yoga.”
 It suggests a Yogic activity, something directly related to Indian Yoga.
 Nevertheless, it’s used as a synonym for Thai Traditional Massage (Nuad Thai or Nuad Boran), an ancient Thai healing practice which has only remote connections to Yoga.

-Of course, there’s a reason why the use of “Yoga” sneaked into Thai Massage; part of the techniques applied are Yoga like stretches, some of which resemble Indian Yoga poses (or Asanas) or are even derived from those.
+Of course, there’s a reason why the use of “Yoga” sneaked into Thai Massage; part of the techniques applied are Yoga-like stretches, some of which resemble Yoga poses (Asanas) or are even derived from those.
 It’s why Thai Massage is sometimes called “Yoga for Lazy People” or “Passive Yoga.”

 Yet, it was Asokananda (Harald Brust), a Thai Massage teacher and the founder of the Sunshine Network, who, in the 1980s, coined the label “Thai Yoga Massage” to emphasize the Yogic aspect of Thai Massage.
 At the same time, Asokananda brought in a substantial set of Yoga-like stretches into the standard Thai Massage routine he taught.

 All that started to have its own life and drive, and today, Thai Yoga Massage or Thai Yoga is basically used synonymous with Thai Massage.
 In the West, that is.
 But, it has come to a point where even some Thai Massage schools and teachers in Thailand apply the label “Thai Yoga Massage” to offer their trainings.
 Of course, to attract Westerners to their training courses.